pyr0hax/LinuxToolbox/GPO_Ubuntu/README.md

 # Playbook instructions.

-## This playbook will root ssh into your Ubuntu Desktop machines, Go to /etc/passwd, look at user 1001 and then become that user to execute all the tasks.
-So preferred using Desktop Environments that has only one additional user.
+## This playbook will root ssh into your Ubuntu Desktop machines, and Fetch all the Users on the system and execute the playbook for each user

 ## This is to give a GPO-Like experience to your Ubuntu Desktop Environment. a Lot more features will be added.